jcdavis/darkseer/README.md

 # Darkseer

-Darkseer is an experimental JVM microprofiler for analyzing actual memory allocations in a thread.
-It will be particularly of interest to people looking to analyze the real-world memory usage of c2 compiled methods, free from the interference that comes from bytecode manipulating profilers.
+Darkseer is an experimental JVM profiler for analyzing actual memory allocations in a thread.
+It may be of interest to people looking to analyze the real-world memory usage of c2 compiled methods, free from the interference that comes from bytecode manipulating profilers.

+**This should be considered to be a proof of concept for the curious only**

 # Warning

 Darkseer works by taking advantage of specific register allocation and memory layout of recent builds of OpenJDK on x86-64 to read internal JVM state.
 These assumptions are not likely to work on other JDKs, or even older versions of OpenJDK.
-These access patterns are very non-kosher and are highly likely to cause the JVM to crash.
-Never run Darkseer anywhere you can't tolerate a JVM crash (ie any production deployment).
+These access patterns are very non-kosher and are likely to cause the JVM to crash.
+Don't this running this anywhere you can't tolerate a JVM crash (ie any production deployment).

 # Building